Loading figure…

 “Sponsored Green New Deal: 10-year national mobilization.
 (Feb 2019)”

-Why: Sponsoring the Green New Deal for Public Housing Act directly supports the broader goals of the Green New Deal and the transition to renewable energy.
+Why: Sponsoring the Green New Deal for Public Housing Act directly advances the stated position by promoting federal action to cut emissions and transition to renewable energy.

 View source →Aug 11, 2020 · Congress.gov